adapter allows you to connect a standard microphone with a 3-pin XLR connector to the iPhone/iPad/iPod or other

 This adapter works with Dynamic microphones, wireless microphones and battery powered condenser microphones.
 This adapter will not work with microphones that require phantom power, unless you connect a phantom power supply inline with the microphone.

 Connection Options: Straight connector or Right Angled connector; this is the male connector that connects to the phone headset jack.
-The straight connector is not available for cable lengths of 10ft or 15ft.

 the adapter into the iPhone (or other device) headset jack and then